Metrist-Software/product-docs/vitepress/docs/guides/download-overview.md

 - aggregated,
 - compared with public measurements,
-- and trigger notifications in the same way notifications for shared monitors are triggered.
+- and trigger notifications in the same way notifications for monitors are triggered.

 <!-- TODO: links to installation, configuration, monitoring DSL -->